Air Force Logo

 Auth bypass (Pages Router i18n Middleware bypass)115.5.16

-Cache poisoning via Middleware redirects — if your middleware issues redirects based on request headers (e.g., auth gating), a crafted request could poison the CDN/proxy cache with the wrong response for legitimate users.
-We use Edge middleware for auth, so this was directly applicable.
+Cache poisoning via Middleware redirects: if your middleware issues redirects based on request headers (e.g., auth gating), a crafted request could poison the CDN/proxy cache with the wrong response for legitimate users.
+I use Edge middleware for auth, so this was directly applicable.

 Next.js 15 introduced several breaking changes that require touching a lot of files: